Hanuwa/TeraTermUI_Dev/README.md

 Link: https://github.com/UB-Mannheim/tesseract/wiki

 # GUI Framework
-The whole GUI is made using customtinter, read wiki to familiarize yourself with it, can work in conjunction with the normal tkinter too.
+The whole GUI is made using customtkinter, read wiki to familiarize yourself with it, can work in conjunction with the normal tkinter too.

 Links: https://github.com/TomSchimansky/CustomTkinter
        https://customtkinter.tomschimansky.com